 After leaving the basilica, we are going towards the Blue Mosque.
 Unfortunately, already before coming to Turkey, we knew that during our trip the mosque will be closed to visitors due to renovation, but we could enter the inner courtyard.
 Even though the mosque was closed to visitors – there were many tourists in the inner courtyard, and some people prayed under shaded pillars

-Unfortunately, inside the palace it is not allowed taking pictures, and there is i.e. the largest crystal chandelier in the world!
+Unfortunately, inside the palace, it is not allowed to take pictures, and there is i.e. the largest crystal chandelier in the world!
 In Harem you can see, among other things, the Pink Hall and the apartment, belonging to the mother of the sultan.
 Atatürk also lived in this apartment and died here in 1938.
 Currently, Atatürk’s deathbed is covered by a Turkish flag, and the hands of the clock indicate the hour of his death.

 Beyoglu district and Galata Tower

 We are going for a walk thru the İstiklal Caddesi, one of the most popular and crowded shopping streets in the city.
 We are following the wave of a dense crowd, and through the middle of the street, a historic train is painstakingly pushing through.
 On the way, we are buying a fresh bagel at a small stall.
 The walk-thru this street, without going to the shops and stopping for coffee/tea takes about 30 minutes.

 At the end of the street, we can see the Galata Tower, dating back to 1348.
 It is late afternoon, at about 7.00 p.m.
 A long queue is standing in front of the entrance to the tower.
 We are heading up and see that the crowds are also on the upper outer terrace of the tower – we are giving up entry.
 I the past I visited Galata Tower, so I still can remember that visit.
 I am promising my husband that I will show him pictures of the Galata Tower views when we are back at home.